JadePablo/focus_analysis/README.md

 Details of the face-recording script can be found in the file: 'main.py'

-Analysis can be found in the notebook: 'focus_analysis.pynb'
+Complete Analysis can be found in the notebook: 'focus_analysis.pynb'
-  - skip to the end of the notebook for visualisations and findings.

 Face-recording done with opencv.

 Analysis done with pandas, matplotlib and seaborn.

+Findings: